Analyzing Random Permutations for Cyclic Coordinate Descent: Introduction

+for some $u \in \R^n$.
 This paper focuses on the case in which the components of $u$ are not too different in magnitude, and are all close to $1$.
-In fact, the latter property is key to distinguishing between particular cases of \eqref{eq:Agen1} in which the randomized methods are observed empirically to work well or poorly, and our analysis in this paper provides some insight on the reasons for this apparent anomaly.
 Rather than working directly with \eqref{eq:Agen1}, we work with a diagonally scaled version that has a form more tractable for analysis.
 By scaling \eqref{eq:Agen1} symmetrically with the matrix $U = \diag(u)$, we obtain